frontendweekly/virga/11ty/posts/2020-05-06-auto-generate-ogp-image-with-eleventy-and-puppeteer.md

 Despite my bad decision, I have made it work so let's use them to display on social media.
 I always consult [HEAD by Josh Buchea](https://github.com/joshbuchea/HEAD) whenever I need to add metatags in `<head>` and it does indeed have [Social](https://github.com/joshbuchea/HEAD#social) section.

-I wanted to add `socialImage` field to each posts data, but couldn't get it work as expected so:
+I wanted to add `socialImage` field to each posts' data, but couldn't get it work as expected so:

 ```html
 {% raw %}<meta